Little green men to the men in black: alien words in the OED

 “That’s like going to the ocean, taking a cup of water, scooping it up, and saying, ‘There are no whales in the ocean.’”

 It is clear we earthlings have a complicated relationship with the idea that aliens exist, and draw complex and varied conclusions.
 For many, the idea that humans are not alone in the universe provokes a deep curiosity—as evidenced by the fact that stargazers have been speculating for centuries about this very possibility—and, indeed, the rover Curiosity is currently exploring a portion of Mars, seeking evidence of conditions favorable to microbial life as I write.

 The Oxford English Dictionary, too, is marked with evidence of this human curiosity: it records the history and use of dozens of words relating to extraterrestrial life, created or re-appropriated over time to help explain the inexplicable.
-The fact that today, the 2 July, is World UFO Day, seems as good an opportunity as any to explore some of them.

 It’s hard to pinpoint what exactly makes acronyms seem so space-agey or so apt when describing alien life.
 My best guess would be NASA and ESA—themselves acronyms, for National Aeronautics and Space Administration and European Space Agency, respectively—whose undertakings in space exploration are widely viewed as integral to the discovery of alien life.
 Indeed, these undertakings are also often acronymic.
 SETI, for instance, refers to any of a number of NASA projects involving the Search for Extraterrestrial Intelligence—usually based on attempts to detect artificial radio transmissions from outer space.
 Speaking of radio transmissions, radar is actually an acronym as well, though less obvious; it stands for radio detection and ranging.